turingschool/curriculum/source/projects/blogger.markdown

 topics: rails
 ---
 <div class="note">
 <p>We are currently updating this tutorial to Rails 4.
-This notice should only be here for a day, but if you're seeing this, some stuff may not work with the latest Rails.
+The first three iterations have been updated, but 4, 5, and 6 still need to be finished.
 Sorry!</p>
 </div>

 In this project you'll create a simple blog system and learn the basics of Ruby on Rails including: